-Have a picture of Toyota MR2 T-BAR Turbo GTS Rev 3?, please send it to us.
+bob.'s review of Toyota MR2 T-BAR Turbo GTS Rev 3

 PHENOMENAL PEFORMANCE, HIGH LIMIT GRIP WHEN WANGING IT ROUND BENDS, POSE FACTOR, FANTASTIC TOYOTA MAIN DEALER SERVICE AND HELP (RON BROOKS, ILKESTON, NOTTINGHAMSHIRE).